fungenomics/HGG-oncohistones/README.md

 - This repository is meant to enhance the Materials & Methods section by providing code for the custom analyses in the manuscript and the exact R dependencies, in order to improve reproducibility for the main results.
 However, it is not a fully executable workflow.
-- In general, alignment and initial QC of sequencing data has been performed using in-house pipelines, not included here.
+- In general, alignment and cell calling for tumor and normal brain sequencing data has been performed using in-house pipelines, not included here.
 This repository mainly contains custom/downstream code.
 - A first level of downstream analysis involves scripts applied in parallel to individual samples for specific data types.
 Copies of these scripts are provided in the `code/scripts/` and `R-4/code/scripts` folders (the execution of these scripts is perofrmed in the `data/scRNAseq`, `data/scATACseq`, `data/ChIPseq`, etc folders, not included here).
-- A second level of downstream analysis involves custom analyses, aggregating samples and data types, use to derive the main results.
+- A second level of downstream analysis involves custom analyses, aggregating samples and data types, use to derive the main results included in the paper.
 These are provided in .Rmd files in `code` and `R-4/code`, with the associated .md and rendered HTML files.
-The rendered HTML files can be viewed at https://fungenomics.github.io/HGG-oncohistones/ under the "Code to reproduce key analyses" section.
+The rendered HTML files can be viewed at https://fungenomics.github.io/HGG-oncohistones/ under the ["Code to reproduce key analyses"](https://github.com/fungenomics/HGG-oncohistones#code-to-reproduce-key-analyses) section.

 ### Codebase structure